The Best Time to Buy Plane Tickets Is 70 Days in Advance, Study Says

 If you’re fine sitting next to strangers during your flight, you may be able to save money by booking group travel separately.

 5. Watch Out for Additional Fees

 When booking travel, the cost you initially see may be less than what you’ll actually pay.
 Make sure you’re factoring in the cost of extras — like baggage, seat selection or travel insurance — when budgeting for your trip.

 6. Fly on Weekdays or on a Holiday

-Aim to buy airline tickets about three weeks to four months in advance of your upcoming trip.
+Aim to buy airline tickets about seven weeks to five months in advance of your upcoming trip.

-If you’re counting down the days, the best time to book your travel is between 21 and 127 prior to your departure.
-CheapAir’s 2022 annual study on domestic travel found that this window is when you’ll see the lowest flight prices.
+If you’re counting down the days, the best time to book your travel for a domestic flight within the U.S. is between 46 and 164 days before your departure.
+CheapAir’s 2023 annual study on domestic travel found that this window is when you’ll see the lowest flight prices.